 Is Wild Camping Safe?

+I never felt unsafe while camping in Mongolia.
 Because the country is so sparsely populated, finding a quiet spot is usually not difficult.
 I often tried to set up my tent slightly away from main tracks so passing vehicles wouldn’t notice me too much.

 Simple habits helped me feel more comfortable: